Free Shipping Eligibility on Select Products

 Free shipping is only available within the 48 Contiguous states, additional fees and charges may apply to the states listed below.

-Additional fees and charges may apply to items being shipped but are not limited to:
+Additional charges apply to items being shipped to:

 Additional terms and conditions apply as stated in the Shipping Terms and Conditions